 You can use this graph to see engagement across different cohorts of profiles.
 This will help you identify whether there’s a specific point in time when people start to disengage from your brand.
 If there is, you can use that information for your winback efforts.
-For example, you could set up a specific email flow that targets customers with special offers or exclusive content.
+For example, you can set up a winback flow that targets customers with special offers or exclusive content.

 The Open Rate by Age of Profile graph shows how the age of a profile correlates with open rates.
 Many marketers don't realize that sending to outdated email addresses can bring down open rates.
-This graph will allow you to see the status of your lists and segments.
+This graph allows you to see the status of your lists and segments.